 Le Crabe sur la banquette arrière, which had been written in dialogue form, was made into a TV film that aired on channel France 2 on December 1, 1996, to generally positive reviews.
-On May 26, 1997, Un paysage de cendres was awarded the Grand Literary Prize by the association of readers of Elle.
-That novel had also been in the running for the coveted Goncourt Prize, but was withdrawn from the competition after the author’s death—a decision that was decried in ironic terms by French television host Laure Adler, also Jewish.
+On May 26, 1997, Un paysage de cendres was awarded the Grand Literary Prize by the association of readers of Elle magazine.
+That novel had also been in the running for the coveted Goncourt Prize, but it was withdrawn from the competition after the author’s death—a decision that was decried in ironic terms by French television host Laure Adler.
 As recounted by Agathe Logeart in Le Monde, Adler suggested that as far as the Goncourt jury was concerned Gille apparently “should have had the good taste to wait a bit before dying.”

 Le Mirador: Mémoires rêvés.
 Paris: France loisirs, 1992 (translated into English as The Mirador: Dreamed Memories of Irène Némirovsky by Her Daughter.
 Trans.
 Marina Harss.
 New York: New York Review Books, 2011).